takemobiteam/takemobi-test.github.io/docs/index.md

 The endpoint **GET /tui-cps/v1/messages** can be used to retrieve a complete set of possible messages that may be sent in AWS Kinesis Data Streams.
 This section describes one category of messages: **kinesis_rejection** messages.

-**kinesis_rejection** messages indicate that a booking or a flight has been sent into the system, but data validation checks upon ingestion from Kinesis indicated that the Booking or Flight had issues which would make it impossible to process.
+**kinesis_rejection** messages indicate that a Booking or a Flight has been sent into the system, but data validation checks upon ingestion from Kinesis indicated that the Booking or Flight had issues which would make it impossible to process.

 Currently, if multiple **kinesis_rejection** messages are applicable, multiple SNS messages will be sent. ***In the future, a single SNS message will be sent with all the applicable messages for the booking or flight.***